 Complaints

-This policy has been reviewed considering the Housing Ombudsman’s Complaint Handling Code – October 2022.
+This policy has been reviewed considering the Housing Ombudsman’s Complaint Handling Code – April 2024 and applies to any individual using or directly affected by jLiving’s services.

-jLiving aims to provide an excellent service to all tenants and leaseholders and always welcomes and embraces constructive comments, suggestions and ideas on how to continuously improve all of the services that we offer.
-However we realise that as an organisation we may not always get it right.
+jLiving aims to provide an excellent service to all tenants and leaseholders and always welcomes and embraces constructive comments, suggestions, and ideas on how to continuously improve all the services that we offer.
+However, we realise that as an organisation we may not always get it right.

 jLiving believes that by working together positively and constructively with tenants and leaseholders most problems can be overcome and easily resolved, therefore we will always try to get it ‘right first time’ and will always seek to resolve matters informally at the time that a complaint is made.